mscoutermarsh/rspec-rainbow/README.md

 # rspec-rainbow

-Add some color to your rspec tests!
+Adds some color to your rspec tests!

+Created because I was jealous of how beautiful [Minitest's](https://github.com/seattlerb/minitest) output is.

 ## Installation